 A study conducted in 2016 asked 501 adult women between the ages of 20-35 to recall comments their parents had made growing up about their weight or eating habits.
 Not surprisingly, adults whose parents made weight-related comments were more dissatisfied with their bodies.

 You are so much more than your weight, or the amount or types of food you eat.
-Kids are exposed to societal pressures the same as adults.
+Bodies come in all shapes and sizes.
+And they’re all good.
+Kids are exposed to societal pressures just like adults.
 Lunchroom conversation about food, the comparison of bodies, and the desire to simply “fit in” are all pressures kids face each day.
-As a parent you can’t completely protect your children from society’s view of weight and weight stigma, but you can control the conversation in your own household and of your own body.
+As a parent, you can’t completely protect your children from weight stigma, but you can control the conversation in your own home and of your own body.

 What we say about our own bodies can become our kids’ inner dialogue as well.
 So, instead of focusing on things you may not like about your body, focus on the amazing things that it can do!
 Your body is amazing, strong, and unique!
 Remind your child that their body is perfect just the way it is, and it’s normal to change size and shape as they get older.
 Focus on what your and your child’s body CAN do (like cartwheels in gymnastics or swimming underwater!).

 If you’re concerned about your child’s weight and feel that you need further guidance, please don’t hesitate to reach out to our pediatric dietitian team and The Centre for Family Nutrition.
 We’re happy to help!

 This is a great read!
 As a fellow dietitian and mom of a toddler, I agree with this on all levels.
 You’re a great example!